-Throughout 1994, each member of the Board of Directors who was not a regular employee of the Company or of a wholly owned subsidiary of the Company was paid an annual fee of \$3,200 and each member of a Committee of the Board (other than its chairman) was paid an additional annual fee of \$1,600.
-For each meeting of the Board of Directors attended, a director was paid \$800.
+Throughout most of 1996, each member of the Board of Directors who was not a regular employee of the Company and Mr. Voet, who is the President and Chief Executive Officer of National, were paid an annual fee of \$5,000, and each member of a Committee of the Board (other than its chairman) was paid an additional annual fee of \$1,600.
+For each meeting of the Board of Directors attended, a director was paid \$1,000.
 A Committee member was paid \$800 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member was paid \$400 for his attendance at the Committee meeting.
-Mr. Griffin is the only director who is an employee of a subsidiary which is not wholly-owned by the Company.
-Mr. Mount also received \$7,000 for attending quarterly management meetings.
+Mr. Mount also received \$13,500 for attending quarterly management meetings, and effective November 1, 1996, Mr. Mount was retained by the Company as a consultant at a rate of \$100,000 per annum.

-In addition, in May 1994 each member of the Board of Directors (other than those serving on the Incentive Committee of either the Company or an affiliated company) was granted an unrestricted stock award covering 50 shares of the Company's Capital Stock under the Company's 1986 Stock Incentive Plan.
-Those directors who are members of the Incentive Committee of either the Company or an affiliated company were paid the cash equivalent of the 50 share stock award or \$1,712.50.
+In addition, in May 1996 each member of the Board of Directors (other than those serving on the Incentive Committee of either the Company or an affiliated company) was granted an unrestricted stock award covering 100 shares of Capital Stock under the Company's 1993 Stock Incentive Plan.
+Those directors who are members of the Incentive Committee of either the Company or an affiliated company were paid the cash equivalent of the 100 share stock award or \$3,925.

-Throughout 1994, the chairman of each Committee of the Board of Directors was paid an annual fee in addition to the attendance fees referred to above.
+Throughout 1996, the chairman of each Committee of the Board of Directors was paid an annual fee in addition to the attendance fees referred to above.
 The chairman of the Audit Committee was paid at the rate of \$5,350 per annum and the chairman of each of the Incentive Committee and the Compensation Committee was paid at the rate of \$2,568 per annum.
 In addition, each member of the Board of Directors and of a Committee was reimbursed for his reasonable travel expenses incurred in connection with such meetings.